hyosung11/Launch-School/Courses/journal.md

 11:24 I spend a lot of time on Medium 1 > 2.
 Rotation (Part 2).

 11:48 Difficult to discern the logic of Medium 1 > 3.
 Rotation (Part 3).
 Now it's time to go to PT.

+17:19 Working on Stack Machine Interpretation that has a long explanation.

+19:03 Feeling quite tired right now doing Medium 1 > 4.
+Stack Machine Interpretation